 Kids love pretending to be adults, don't they?
 And thanks to clever apps like GoHenry, 6-18-year olds can experience the excitement and freedom of owning their very own contactless debit card to make purchases online and in shops, or even withdraw cash from ATMs.

 It’s a pre-paid card with a host of parental controls, so there’s no danger of expensive mistakes.
 Adults can set up regular or one-off payments into the account, block the card to stop it from being used if it goes missing, and even get notifications every time it’s used, all via an app.

 Kids will also get to customise their card and earn extra credit by completing tasks, like chores, which could prepare them for the world of work.
 And the grown-up feeling they’ll get from having their own debit card might teach them to act and think responsibly about their spending by the time they leave for university or get their first job!

 4. Teach them that saving is cool!

 Completed chores and good behaviour could earn them extra cash to reach their goal quicker.
-When they’ve saved enough, make an occasion of going to the shop and let them pay the cashier.
-They’ll remember the feeling of accomplishment they got, and with any luck they’ll catch the savings bug for life.
+Then when they’ve saved enough, make an occasion of going to the shop and let them pay the cashier.
+They’ll remember the feeling of accomplishment this gave them, and with any luck they’ll catch the savings bug for life.